 In partnership with the nonprofit Vitamin Angels, Holt’s nutrition team helps bring vital supplements and medication to vulnerable women and children in rural Uganda.

 In October 2018, Holt’s nutrition team launched a partnership with Vitamin Angels, a nonprofit organization that provides vitamins and deworming medication to mothers and children under age 5 who are at risk of malnutrition.

 When vulnerable families and children receive these essential vitamins, they experience a reduction in preventable illness, blindness, poor birth outcomes and even death.
-When children are healthier, they experience better growth, development, perform better in school and their families have better economic outcomes.
+When children are healthier, they experience better growth and development, perform better in school and their families have better economic outcomes.
 Vitamin Angels also provides prenatal vitamins to pregnant women, which helps prevent birth defects and creates a healthier pregnancy for both mom and baby.

 This partnership is a wonderful match for both of our organizations as we work together toward a common goal of creating healthier futures for children and families.

-At all four camps, they saw an amazing response from the community — providing vitamins and medication for 2,340 infants and children and 100 pregnant women!
+They saw an amazing response from the community — providing vitamins and medication for 2,340 infants and children and 100 pregnant women!

-This community turnout really highlighted the need that exists in these areas and the commitment families have to their babies and children, traveling from far remote areas to ensure their children received these vital supplements.
+This community turnout really highlighted the need that exists in these areas and the commitment families have to their babies and children, traveling from remote areas to ensure their children received these vital supplements.